 Why does revenue recognition matter?

-Second, and perhaps more importantly, showing revenue as it is earned provides the clearest view of the business.
-Correct revenue recognition is critical to sing your active customers, understanding those at risk of churning and monitoring who is buying more (or less) over time.
+Second, and perhaps more importantly, showing revenue as it is earned provides the clearest view of business performance.
+An accurate monthly view of revenue is critical to understanding customer buying behaviour and monitoring who is buying more (or less) over time.

-Why ScaleXP is the best solution for accrued and unearned revenue
+Why ScaleXP is the best solution for unearned revenue recognition